Automattic/wp-calypso/desktop/docs/development.md

 ## Debugging

-The main process will output debug to the console when debug mode is enabled (found under the app menu).
+The main process will output debug messages to the terminal when debug mode is enabled (found under the app menu).
 You can also explicitly enable debug mode when running the app:

 ```
 $ DEBUG=* make run